Conditional and Unconditional Lien Waivers: What They Mean and When to Use Them

 What Is a Conditional Lien Waiver?

-A conditional lien waiver is used before payment is received.
-It says the contractor, subcontractor, or supplier agrees to waive lien rights only after payment has been made.
-Look for language like “upon receipt of payment” to confirm that it’s conditional.
+A conditional lien waiver is your safest option for payment exchanges.
+It is used before payment is received and only takes effect once the funds are actually received and have cleared.
+Look for language like “upon receipt of payment” or “provided payment is received” to confirm that it’s conditional.

-What Are Unconditional Lien Waivers?
+What Is an Unconditional Lien Waiver?

 How to Choose and Review the Right Construction Lien Waiver